 Competitive Clubs may involve trying out for the club.
 These clubs compete with other university sponsored club teams, two and four year sports teams.
 These clubs charge a participation fee to its members for these athletic activities.

-LCCC currently offers 8 competitive Varstiy Intercollegiate Sports in Women's Volleyball, Women's Basketball, Women's Softball, Men's Basketball, Men's Baseball, Men's Golf, and Women's/Men's Cross Country.
+LCCC currently offers 8 competitive Varstiy Intercollegiate Sports in Women's Volleyball, Women's Basketball, Women's Softball, Men's Basketball, Men's Baseball, and Women's/Men's Cross Country.
 The Intercollegiate Varsity Sports Program will foster personal achievement in academics, physical fitness, leadership, civic responsibility and team work through athletic participation.